nondeterministic/oorep_importer/README.md

 # oorep_importer

-Convert and import repertory data to OOREP
+A few Python scripts in order to convert and then import repertory data to OOREP (https://www.oorep.com/)